Pingel88/pig-dice/README.md

 Test: 'It will create an object that holds name and score'
 Expect: new Player('Mike').toEqual({name: 'Mike', score: 0})

-Describe: pig()
-Test: 'It will conditionally decide the outcome of the game'

 ```
 * * *